Baby Sleep Schedule by Age: Quick Answer

 One of the most common questions new parents ask is: "What should my baby's sleep schedule look like?"
 The answer changes significantly every few months in the first year and a half — because your baby's sleep needs, wake windows, and nap requirements are in constant flux as their brain and nervous system develop.
+Sleep preparation begins before birth — by 38 weeks pregnant most women are already experiencing the fragmented sleep pattern that continues postpartum.

 This guide provides evidence-based sleep schedules for every stage from newborn through 3 years, including sample daily schedules, wake windows by age, and a complete guide to nap transitions.
 Use these as guides, not rules — all babies vary by 1–2 weeks in developmental readiness, and normal ranges are wider than most sleep content suggests.